1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

-Environmental Services is postponing sewer capacity work on N Mississippi Avenue until fall of 2020.
+Environmental Services is postponing sewer capacity work on N Mississippi Avenue until after summer.
 This work was initially planned to take place this summer in order to take advantage of the light traffic and reduced business activity during the Governor’s COVID-19 Stay at Home order.
 With Multnomah County now in Phase I reopening, we have heard feedback from the community that we should wait until after the summer to complete this work.

 The urgent sewer project is located on N Mississippi Avenue between Shaver and Fremont and will replace and upsize over 1,000 linear feet of sewer pipe.
 The sewer main is over 100 years old and deteriorating due to age and is also too small for the area.
 The replacement and addition of new larger pipe will increase sewer capacity, reduce basement sewer backups and street flooding, and help protect public health and the environment.

-Construction is postponed until Fall 2020.
-A specific start date for the Fall construction has not yet been determined.
+Construction is postponed until further notice.
+A specific start date for construction has not yet been determined.
 Construction hours and duration of construction will also be determined later and will be subject to any COVID-19 restrictions from the county or the state.
 We will provide regular updates on schedule and planned activities.

 Portland Bureau of Transportation (PBOT) has launched a program called the Safe Streets Initiative.
 This program works with community organizations and businesses to make temporary changes to city streets to give people more space to walk, bike, roll, do business, and get around in their neighborhood.
 Many businesses along N Mississippi Avenue have started to apply for these temporary permits and Environmental Services is working closely with this group to minimize impacts to this historic business district.